 With this in mind, doing your research is fundamental.
 You need to know that the exchange that you are using is reputable to ensure that your cryptocurrency is in safe hands.
-Furthermore, reading online reviews like this Binance vs FTX guide is a fantastic place to begin.
+Furthermore, reading online reviews like this Binance vs FTX guide or this Binance review is a fantastic place to begin.
 You might even want to take a look on social media platforms to see what the users of your chosen crypto exchange have to say.
 Anything alarming, or an abundance of complaints, should be a cause for concern.

 2. Location Restrictions

 Did you know that cryptocurrency exchanges are restricted to a limited geographical scope?
 Essentially, in order to use a currency exchange, it must be legal to trade cryptocurrencies in your area.
 Correspondingly, before signing up to an exchange, double check that crypto exchanges are accessible and legal from within your country.
 Both cryptocurrency and blockchain are still evolving with regards to legislation and other policies and so some countries are already beginning to crack down on how traders are able to access exchanges.